ipspace/netlab/docs/labs/clab.md

 ### Internal Container Networking

-The packaged container's architecture requires an internal network and the _vrnetlab_ fork supported by _containerlab_ uses the IPv4 prefix 10.0.0.0/24 on that network, which clashes with the _netlab_ loopback address pool.
+The packaged container's architecture requires an internal network.
+The _vrnetlab_ fork supported by _containerlab_ uses the IPv4 prefix 10.0.0.0/24 on that network, which clashes with the _netlab_ loopback address pool.

 If you're experiencing connectivity problems or initial configuration failures with _vrnetlab_-based containers, add the following parameters to the lab configuration file to change the _netlab_ loopback addressing pool: